mishsonjica-hash/Amanda-Sonjica/README.md

 2. Is there a specific business metric or patten that is causing this drop or its just happening on a random?
 3. Is this affecting all stores or a select few? if not all Stores are affected, please explain which ones and why?
 4. There was a Promotion ran in April 2025, the CFO would like to know if it worked or not
-5. What are the recommendation to you suggest to stop this bleeding?
+5. What recommendations do you suggest to stop this bleeding?

 #### 📌 Hyphothesis Tested aimed at answering the question of what happened